Pouish85/multi-jest-github-action/README.md

 - Add status checks with code annotations to your pull requests
 - Comment your pull requests with code coverage table (if tests succeeded)
+- If you use multiple jest config files, you can specify which one to use
 - If you use multiple jest results files, you can specify which one to use
 - You can add a custom name to the PR comment and actions job